 Above mentioned stronger luma filters are used only if all of the Condition1, Condition2 and Condition 3 are TRUE.
-The condition 1 is the “large block condition”.
+The Condition 1 is the “large block condition”.
 This condition detects whether the samples at P-side and Q-side belong to large blocks.
 The condition 2 and condition 3 are determined by:

 Condition2 = (d < β) ?
 TRUE: FALSE